Our Focus

 Links to Nature Reserves

 School gardens are strategically planted to provide stepping stones between nature reserves (such as Table Mountain National Park, Sandvlei Nature Reserve & Rondevlei Nature Reserve).
-Learners are taken on walks to their local nature reserve, which gives them a chance to observe birds in their natural habitat.
+Learners are taken on walks to their local nature reserve, which gives them a chance to observe birds and plants in their natural habitat.
 It also exposes learners to the important role that their school garden plays as a ‘filling station’ for nectar-feeding birds on their migrations between these natural habitats.

 Youth Involvement